Laryngeal Cancer: Tests After Diagnosis

 In this test, an X-ray beam takes a series of pictures of the inside of your body from many angles.
 These images are then combined by a computer, giving a detailed, 3-D picture of your body.
 CT scans can be used to determine the size of the tumor and find out if it has spread to nearby tissues or lymph nodes.

 A PET scan can look at your entire body.
 For this test, a mildly radioactive substance is injected into your vein.
 Then a machine takes pictures that show where in your body the substance is being used the most.
 These areas may be cancer.
-For this test, you’ll lie still on a table that is pushed into the PET scanner.
-It will rotate around you and take pictures.
-Other than the injection, a PET scan is painless.
-Some people are sensitive to the substance, and may have nausea, a headache, or vomiting.
 Some newer machines can do PET and CT scans at the same time.
 This allows areas that show up on the PET scan to be compared to the more detailed image of the CT scan.

 This test uses radio waves, large magnets, and a computer to make detailed pictures of the inside of your body.
 It may be used to look for cancer that's spread to your neck.